John Arbour

 John Gilbert Arbour (born September 28, 1945) is a Canadian former professional ice hockey player who played in both the National Hockey League and the World Hockey Association.
 A stocky, physical defenceman, Arbour also developed an offensive dimension to his game later in his career.

 Playing career

 NHL years

 Arbour came up through the Boston Bruins organization, but only played 6 games in Boston before being sold to the Pittsburgh Penguins in 1968.
-He appeared in 17 games for the Penguins in 1968–69, but found himself in the WHL for 1969–70 with the Vancouver Canucks.
+He appeared in 17 games for the Penguins in 1968–69, but found himself in the Western Hockey League for 1969–70 with the Vancouver Canucks.
 After a fine season in Vancouver, Arbour was one of 6 players to remain a Vancouver Canuck when the team became an NHL franchise the following year.
 However, he only lasted 13 games before being dealt to the St. Louis Blues.
 1970–71 would be his only full NHL campaign, as he appeared in 66 games between Vancouver and St. Louis, recording his only career NHL goal and 7 points.
 The following year, he appeared in 17 more games for the Blues, but again found himself mainly in the WHL.